 Description: This is an introductory course in which students will learn basic principles of screenwriting.
 This includes thorough instruction in story development and structure, appropriate terminology, and the experience of the writing and rewriting process.
 Activities include script writing, viewing and analyzing short films, in-class writing assignments, reading essays, and reading and critiquing short screenplays.

 ART 123: Introduction to Painting

-Class Hours: 6 lecture/lab Recommended: "C" or higher in
+Recommended: "C" or higher in ART